 We have the Food and Drug Administration (FDA) and we have other governing bodies that write rules and laws to try to protect us from ourselves and try to enforce them.
 I think the USA has so much of that, we tend to have this “Disney World” mentality.
 If it is allowed or available, it is safe.
 If I am allowed to do this, something will protect me.

 Buyer Beware is the reality.
 In the USA, we aren’t conditioned to operate that way.
 We tend to shop, drive cars and go about our business feeling a false sense of security.
 If something is available to us it is safe for us.
-Even though, logically, if we thought about it, we would see different.
+Even though, logically, if we thought about it, we would see it differently.

 We are so used to powerful drugs being illegal or only available to us through a prescription, that we don’t give alcohol the same care and respect it requires.
 Sure, the message against drinking and driving is out there.
 Messages about the health risks of drinking too much are not.
 Just the other day, I was following a bus and noticed it was called the DD bus – Designated Driver.
-My experience and observation of the use of those busses is so that people can go to wineries or events and get hammered without worry about the drive home.
+My experience and observation of the use of those busses is so that people can go to wineries or events and get hammered without worrying about the drive home.
 At least they aren’t endangering others.

 I think the message about the damage overuse of alcohol does to our bodies needs to get out.